Plasmon-driven exciton formation in a non-equilibrium Fermi liquid

-We here find that \ce{EuCd2As2} precisely provides the latter setting.
-As we demonstrate below, the electronic structure of \ce{EuCd2As2} hosts a bulk plasmon at an energy scale comparable to the separation between an unoccupied, weakly dispersing 3D bulk band and an unoccupied 2D surface state.
-Density-functional theory (DFT) calculations, presented below, establish the existence of these unoccupied surface states, motivating the experimental investigation of plasmon-mediated transfer between the bulk and surface in the non-equilibrium continuum.
+We here demonstrate that \ce{EuCd2As2} precisely provides the latter setting -- we find the electronic structure of \ce{EuCd2As2} to host a bulk plasmon at an energy scale comparable to the separation between an unoccupied, weakly dispersing bulk band and an unoccupied surface state.
+Our density-functional theory (DFT) calculations establish the existence of these unoccupied surface states, motivating the experimental investigation of plasmon-mediated transfer between the bulk and surface in the non-equilibrium continuum.
 Using time- and angle-resolved photoemission spectroscopy (Tr-ARPES), we not only uncover this plasmon-mediated transfer, but also find that the reduced screening and constrained phase space of the surface stabilizes a long-lived, energy-localized spectral feature consistent with a Mahan exciton~\cite{Mahan1967ExcitonsSemiconductors, Mahan1967ExcitonsMass}.
-Our results reveal a non-equilibrium regime of Fermi-liquid physics in which collective modes do not merely dissipate energy, but actively reshape electronic distributions by mediating correlated bulk-to-surface transfer.
+Our results reveal a non-equilibrium regime of Fermi-liquid physics in which collective modes do not merely dissipate energy, but also actively reshape electronic distributions by mediating correlated bulk-to-surface transfer.